 A medium inverted bob is a haircut that’s between the collarbone and shoulders in the front and gradually gets shorter in the back.
-The length of this inverted cut is making its way to the top of the most requested hairstyles all over the world right now.
+The length of this inverted cut is making its way to the top of the most requested bob hairstyles all over the world right now.

 It’s super stylish – with a sharp angle that goes from back to front, it gives off a beautiful, edgy vibe.
 You’ll look picture-perfect no matter what you wear!
 Plus, it’s also super practical.
 The short length at the back makes it a great, low-maintenance look.
 It’s one amazing way to take weight off of your mane without compromising its length!
 However, if you’re not interested in such a short style, talk with your stylist about a medium to long inverted bob cut instead.

 Master stylist Dani King from Pennsylvania has a piece of advice for those who want this cut.
-“Getting a medium inverted bob means that the back will definitely be shorter,” she says.
+“Getting a mid length inverted bob means that the back will definitely be shorter,” she says.
 This means you have to say goodbye to long ponytails and buns!
 “It may take some to get used to!
 Expect that your styling practices will differ because of the change in lengths,” she adds.

 Don’t think that you’ll have less freedom in styling!
-In fact, there is a long list of everyday styles and even updos you can choose from.
+In fact, there is a long list of everyday hair styles and even updos you can choose from.
 Take a look at how Ashley Benson, Mila Kunis, and Rachel Adams did theirs to perfection!

 Number 1 on Dani’s list of go-to styling products is Joico Kpak Restorative Styling Oil.
 “I love this product because you can use it before and after you style the hair, leaving it shiny and smooth.
 You will not need to worry about frizz throughout the day with this product either!”
 And who doesn’t want that?!